 These five steps are critical if you want to move your volunteers from the mindset of simply filling a volunteer role to actually being the ministry of the church.
 Volunteers who have been given the tools to succeed are the glue that holds the Body together.
 Your volunteers are much less likely to fall through the cracks when a well-equipped strategy is in place.

 Your church’s process for training, equipping, and supporting volunteer leaders impacts your potential for growth more than any other aspect of your ministry.
 Therefore, we should leverage every tool we have if we want to be good stewards of the people God has entrusted to us.
 Technology enables you to continue to support and monitor volunteers once they’re plugged in.

 As your church implements the ideas in these articles you will also see a discipleship-level growth that naturally multiplies.
 Together, volunteerism and discipleship will work together to produce a healthy ministry for God’s glory.

-Get your free ebook and continue reading "10 Steps to Give Every Volunteer What They Need."
+Get a free copy of our latest volunteer ebook, "10 Steps to Give Every Volunteer What They Need."